Bonsai Mary

 Pests, such as aphids, mealybugs, and scale insects, can occasionally infest your Ficus microcarpa ‘Ginseng’ bonsai.
 These insects can cause damage to the leaves, stems, and even the roots of your bonsai if left untreated.
 To combat these pests, a gentle approach is recommended.

 One effective method is to use a mild insecticidal soap solution.
 Mix a few drops of liquid dish soap with water and apply it to the affected areas using a soft brush or sponge.
-Be sure to cover the entire plant, including the undersides of the leaves.
-Repeat this process every 7-10 days until the infestation is under control.

 Another natural pest control method is introducing beneficial insects, such as ladybugs or predatory mites, to your bonsai.
 These insects can help eliminate pests without the use of chemicals.
-However, research and ensure that the introduced insects are compatible with your bonsai and won’t cause any harm.

 Common Problems

 In addition to pest infestations, Ficus microcarpa ‘Ginseng’ bonsai can experience other common problems.
 Leaf drop is a natural response to changes in the environment or improper care.
-If you notice excessive leaf drop, examine your watering routine, lighting conditions, and temperature levels to ensure they are suitable for your bonsai.

 Another common issue is root rot, which occurs when the soil remains too wet for extended periods.
 To prevent root rot, make sure your bonsai is planted in well-draining soil and avoid overwatering.
-If root rot is detected, it’s crucial to remove affected roots, repot the bonsai in fresh soil, and adjust your watering habits to prevent further damage.

 Conclusion